From Love to Art: Anna Hyatt Huntington, An American Sculptor

 A pioneering female sculptor of the 20th century, Anna Hyatt Huntington created artworks that are still visible all over New York City.
-Here are some of the most famous.
+Here are some of her most famous sculptures.

 Anna Hyatt Huntington